ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

     1. Gateway services
     2. Which type of gateway to use
  4. When not to employ a gateway
+    1. Delay-sensitive applications
+    2. End-to-end cryptographic validation required
- 5. Limitations
+ 5. Limitations and potential workarounds
- 6. Recommended form of gateway usage
+    1. Centralization
+    2. Misplaced trust
+    3. Violation of same-origin policy
+    4. Cross-origin resource sharing
+    5. Gateway man-in-the-middle vulnerability
+    6. Assumed filenames when downloading files
+    7. Stale caches
- 7. Implementation status
+ 6. Implementation status
- 8. Learning more
+ 7. Learning more

 ## 1. What is an IPFS gateway?
 IPFS deployment seeks to include native support of IPFS in all popular browsers and tools.